 Many of these villages were strategic defenses against attack from their enemies in days gone by, but now it can be your turn to conquer the historic villages of Portugal!
 Here are some of the places you should consider when planning your Portugal holidays.

 If you want to see a village that preserves many of its original medieval features then Sortelha is a fascinating village to visit.
 Standing in the shadow of a castle set on a rocky outcrop, the rustic architecture all around you makes you feel instantly like you have stepped back in time.
 The village of Sortelha used to form part of the strategically important defensive line of frontier castles that were mainly constructed on Castro sites accredited to ancient Iberian civilizations.
 This charming village gives you a real feel of what it was like to live in medieval times and you are almost transported back in time as you wander among the granite houses that blend into the rocky terrain.

-From the town of Castelo Rodrigo you can see the Douro Valley and as far as Spain but the beauty of this village belies it’s less than peaceful past and it is very hard to imagine such troubled times when you are met with the moving image of Santiago Matamouros in the church of the Reclamador.
+From the town of Castelo Rodrigo, you can see the Douro Valley and as far as Spain but the beauty of this village belies it’s less than peaceful past and it is very hard to imagine such troubled times when you are met with the moving image of Santiago Matamoros in the church of the Reclamation.

 The village of Monsanto is widely recognized by the Portuguese people as the most traditional village and finest example of Portuguese ways and customs to be found anywhere in the country.
 Perched high on a cliff, it is an iconic place not just for the historical and aesthetic appeal of the village but also for important geographical reasons, as it marks out the spot where the north meets the south.